aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 You can always find happiness at work on Friday.

-Last update: Sat Nov 30 05:08:28 2024
+Last update: Sun Dec  1 05:09:03 2024

 ### Let's play! 🎮